 Yeti Snow Technology, co-owned by Semcon and Øveraasen, is developing autonomous snowploughs for Norwegian airport operator Avinor.
-The aim of the project is to increase efficiency and reduce delays at airports.
+The aim of this project within the area Applied Autonomy is to increase efficiency and reduce delays at airports.
 In March 2018, these autonomous vehicles were tested for the first time at a snowy airport 200 km north of Oslo.

 Clearing snow at airports is absolutely crucial.
 Takeoff and landing runways must be completely clear of snow if flights are to depart and land on time.
 At present, airports always need to be prepared.
 They have to have staff on standby who can come in and clear snow whenever they are needed.

 This is a good example of how autonomous vehicles can increased profitability and add value for people

 These snowploughs are 20 metres long, 5.5 metres wide and have enough capacity to clear an area of 357,500 square metres an hour.
 One unique feature of these autonomous vehicles is that they can clear snow in formation, several vehicles working together, and with the same outstanding precision no matter what the weather.